Port of Corpus Christi

-Government
+Government and Administration

 The Port of Corpus Christi is governed by a seven-member Port Commission.
 Three port commissioners are appointed by the Nueces County Commissioners Court, three by the City of Corpus Christi and one by the San Patricio County Commissioners Court.
 The first port commission was appointed in 1923 with three members.
 They were Robert Driscoll (chairman), John W. Kellam of Robstown and W.W.
 Jones.
 In 1973, a special act of the legislature increased the number of commissioners to five, and in 1983, another special act of the legislature increased the number to seven.
 Environmental initiatives are handled through the Port of Corpus Christi’s Environmental Management System (EMS), while the Port of Corpus Christi Police Department oversees public safety and security within the Port’s footprint.